 You can also refine your skill at freestyle dancing.

 In the fall of 2017, I fell into a rut with pole dancing.
 I decided to follow in the footsteps of friends who were trying new instructors beyond the studio I’d called home for 3 years.
-I’m so glad I did, as this opened up my world to so many new styles of dance and opportunities for growth.
+I’m so glad I did, as this opened my world to many new dance styles and opportunities for growth.

 In December of that year, I noticed a weekly class titled Pandora’s Box scheduled in the latest time slot of the day.
 The description promised an “active and interactive no-judgment zone” with “no sitting out!”
 The goal was to explore “how to play different roles, dance to a variety of musical genres, and be comfortable in your own skin,” with “assignments that’ll push you in and out of your comfort zones.
 One week may be soft and sensual, another hard, nasty, emotional.”